Frequently Asked Orthodontic Questions

 At the initial exam, we will have a chance to get acquainted and to determine if there is a need for orthodontic treatment.
 Many of your questions can be answered at this time, and we encourage you to ask about any of your concerns.

-There is no charge for your initial visit that includes providing information with regard to the patient’s medical/dental history, a clinical evaluation, and a brief consultation.
+There is no charge for your initial visit which includes providing information with regard to the patient’s medical/dental history, a clinical evaluation, and a brief consultation.

-If treatment is recommended, the doctor may suggest diagnostic records to determine the best course of treatment.
+If treatment is recommended, the doctor may suggest diagnostic tests to determine the best course of treatment.

-If Dr. Miller Determines That I Am a Candidate for Orthodontic Treatment, What Is the Next Step?
+If You Determine That I Am a Candidate for Orthodontic Treatment, What Is the Next Step?

 Consultation